 John Spencer, former MS student (co-advised by Amy Rosemond).
 John Kyle Spencer, the first graduate student in the Wenger lab, died unexpectedly in January 2016.
 He was an extraordinary individual loved for his humor, generosity, energy, enthusiasm, and kindness.
 He studied urban streams and was passionate about freshwater ecology, conservation and ecological restoration.
 His legacy is honored by the John Spencer Fellowships and the John Spencer Graduate Student Small Grants.

 Carol Yang, former PhD Student.
 Carol received her B.S. in Environmental Sciences from the University of Virginia.
 She worked on lakes in northern Wisconsin, participating in comparative lake surveys and whole-ecosystem experiments to research aquatic-terrestrial linkages.
 Carol went on to work in Costa Rica for several years, as the Environmental Education coordinator at a K-11 school and program coordinator at a Sustainability Demonstration Center.
-She finished a PhD in Ecology under the advisement of Seth Wenger in 2023.
-She now works as a, focusing on the role of freshwater crabs in tropical streams.
-Carol is broadly interested in stream ecology, as well as environmental education and outreach.
+She finished a PhD in Ecology under the advisement of Seth Wenger in 2023, and now works for the US Fish and Wildlife Service.

 Recent Former Freeman Lab Students (there are a lot of other former Freeman Lab Students!)